near-daos/sputnik-dao-contract/sputnikdao2/TestPlan.md

 - Should lock the deposit
 ### bounty_done
 Reports that bounty is done.
 Creates a proposal to vote for paying out the bounty.
+- Should panic if the caller is not in the list of claimers
+- Should panic if the list of claims for the caller of the method doesn't contain the claim with given ID
 - Should panic if the bounty claim is completed
 - If claim is expired, it should be removed
-- If not expired, check that the bounty can only be called by the creator
+- If not expired, check that the `bounty_done` can only be called by the claimer
 - If not expired, proposal should be added, claim is marked as completed
 ### bounty_giveup
 Gives up working on the bounty.
+- Should panic if the caller is not in the list of claimers
+- Should panic if the list of claims for the caller of the method doesn't contain the claim with given ID
 - Can giveup the bounty only during the forgiveness period
 - `bounty_bond` should be returned, claim should be removed